faylang/fay/README.md

 ## The FFI

-Here are the rules for serialization.
-All serialization is based on the type you specify at the ffi declaration, e.g.:
+Here's an example of a FFI declaration:

+    max :: Double -> Double -> Double
+    max = ffi "Math.round(%1,%2)"

+`%1,%2,..` corresponds to the arguments you specify in the type.

+Be careful when declaring FFI types because Fay can not verify that they are correct.

+A FFI function often has side effects, use the `Fay` monad to represent this:

-    foo :: Int -> String
+    unixTime :: Fay Int
-    foo = ffi "JSON.stringify(%1)"
+    unixTime = ffi "new Date().getTime()"

-You can only use point free style in FFI functions, `foo x = ffi "..." x` is *not allowed*.
+You can only use point free style in FFI functions, `foo x = ffi "..." x` is **not allowed**.

-The rules are simple:

-1. Concrete type, e.g. `String`, `Maybe Int`: yes, will be de/serialized.
-2. Polymorphic, e.g. `a`, `Maybe a`: will not be touched.

-There are two helpers for turning on/off serialization for the above:

-1. `Ptr Foo`: will not be touched.
-2. `Automatic a`: will attempt to automatically serialize the `a` at runtime.

-There are two utility types for interfacing with JS APIs:

-* `Nullable a`: Will be serialized to `null`.
-* `Defined a`: Will be serialized to `undefined`, and will be ommitted from serialized objects e.g. `Foo Undefined` → `{"instance":"Foo"}`.

-Usually you want to access some JavaScript global when working with the FFI so it's a good idea to always use global access so that a local fay binding won't interfere:
+Usually you want to access some JavaScript global it's a good idea to always use global access so that a local fay binding won't interfere:

     alert :: String -> Fay ()
     alert :: ffi "window.alert(%1)"